digitalnature/php-ref/README.md

     // example: initially expand first 3 levels ref::config('expLvl', 3);

+You can also add configuration options in your `php.ini` file like this:

+    [ref]
+    ref.expLvl = 3
+    ref.maxDepth = 4

 Currently available options and their default values:

 | Option                    | Default             | Description